Exploring Affordance and Situated Meaning in Image Captions: A Multimodal Analysis: Discussion

-We mention in Section \ref{sec:corr-iv} that \textit{Object number} and \textit{ENA} are weakly correlated.
-The results show that \textit{Object number} has a significant positive relationship with the use of holding-verbs, as indicated by an estimate of 0.0574 (p = .0002).
-This suggests a strong tendency for people to use holding-verbs when there exists a singular container-like object in the scene.
-On the other hand, \textit{ENA} has an estimate of -0.0208 and p-value 0.0041.
-The implication is that when the scene and the events are less conventional, people have a stronger tendency to use holding-verbs.
-We could observe the two variables in Figure \ref{fig:ena-1} and Figure \ref{fig:ena-5} in Appendix A. In Figure \ref{fig:ena-1}, the scene provides little information about the conventional function that the object should naturally imply.
-Consequently, three out of five captions mentioned the act of \textit{carrying a drink}, \textit{holding a cup}, and \textit{holding a coffee cup}, while the other two captions make no reference to the cup in his hand.
-On the contrary, in Figure \ref{fig:ena-5}, the presence of multiple containers provides hints regarding the purpose of the scene, such as a kitchen, bar, or in this case, a party scenario.
-When the scene provides a strong indication of the conventional, functional usage of the container, it is more likely that the object presents a telic affordance and uses verbs that directly indicate its function, such as \textit{drink, sip, pour, stir}, and so on.
+Regarding \textit{Object Number}, a significant positive correlation with holding-verbs usage is observed (estimate: 0.0574, p = .0002).
+This suggests a strong tendency for viewers to use holding-verbs in captions when a singular container appears in an image.
+In contrast, \textit{ENA} shows a negative relationship with holding-verbs usage (estimate: -0.0208, p = .0041).
+This implies that holding-verbs are more likely to be employed by viewers when an image portrays a scene that is less conventional.
+For instance, Figure \ref{fig:ena-1} (see Appendix \ref{sec:appendix-ex-pictures}) presents a scene where the conventional function of the cup is not evident (i.e., low \textit{ENA}).
+In this case, three out of five captions contain the act of \textit{carrying a drink}, \textit{holding a cup}, and \textit{holding a coffee cup}, while the other two captions do not refer to the cup.
+On the other hand, Figure \ref{fig:ena-5} (see Appendix \ref{sec:appendix-ex-pictures}) displays a scenario where multiple containers are situated within a kitchen or party setting.
+It reflects higher conventionality of the containers co-occurring with their environment (i.e., high \textit{ENA}), which aligns with \citet{pustejovsky2013dynamic}'s definition of a habitat as the precondition for an action involving the object.
+This activation prompts viewers to use verbs that directly describe the container's function, such as \textit{drink, sip, pour, stir}, rather than holding-verbs.

-\textit{Gaze cueing} has a significant negative relationship with the use of holding-verbs, as indicated by a negative estimate of -0.0956 (p < 0.001).
-It implies that when an agent in an image guides the attention of its audiences with a strong gaze cueing effect, they are less likely to use holding-verbs in their captions.
-To illustrate, we present two contrastive examples in Figure \ref{fig:gaze-y} and Figure \ref{fig:gaze-n} in Appendix A. In Figure \ref{fig:gaze-y}, the individuals in the image are both looking directly at the containers, indicating that they are intentionally practicing the telic affordance (\textit{mix}, \textit{pour}, and \textit{perform} are verbs found in captions).
-Conversely, the wine in Figure \ref{fig:gaze-n} is not the focal point of the two humans, but the content on the screen.
-As observers tend to unconsciously follow their gaze and shift attention to the same direction, it is natural that they describe the two images in entirely different ways.

-The results of the model indicate that these cognitive mechanisms are statistically significant factors in predicting the occurrence of holding-verbs in image captions.